prominenceai/deepstream-services-library/docs/api-sink.md

 ```
 This service adds a single named GST Element to a named Custom Sink.
 The add service will fail if the Element is currently `in-use` by any other Component.
 The Element's `in-use` state will be set to `true` on successful add.

-**IMPORTAT!** Elements added to Custom Sink will be linked in the order they are added.
+**IMPORTANT!** Elements added to Custom Sink will be linked in the order they are added.

 **Parameters**
 * `name` - [in] unique name of the Custom Sink to update.